Creativity, Arts and Culture

-Festival Williamsburg is held annually as part of the Virginia Arts Festival season.
-The Williamsburg Area Arts Commission maintains a calendar of events and performances year-round.
-The College also sponsors plays, concerts, dance performances, and lecture series that are open to the public at William & Mary Hall and Phi Beta Kappa Hall.
+Virginia Arts Festival season is widely celebrated in the City of Williamsburg .
+The Williamsburg Tourism Council maintains a calendar of events and performances year-round.
+William & Mary also sponsors plays, concerts, dance performances, and lecture series that are open to the public at William & Mary Hall and Phi Beta Kappa Hall.
 Colonial Williamsburg hosts artists-in-residence and other continual arts programs.

 Nearby cultural attractions include the Mariner’s Museum and the Virginia Living Museum in Newport News, the NASA Langley Research Center in Hampton, the Chrysler Museum in Norfolk, and the Virginia Museum of Fine Arts in Richmond.